fatihemre01/Country-Api/README.md

 # Country-Api
-I've learned how to handle status code errors in this mini api project
+I've learned how to handle status code errors